jmjuanes/siimple/README.md

 ### Documentation

 We are using [Gatsby](https://www.gatsbyjs.com/) for documentation.
-After building the demo CSS of **siimple** you can build and start the documentation site running the following command:
+After building the CSS of the **siimple** framework you can build and start the documentation site running the following command:

 ```bash
 $ npm run website